The global smart hospital market is expected to grow at 23.8% CAGR during the forecast study period.

 Digitization trends have a high impact on hospitals worldwide with more and more digital smart hospitals emerging.
 Smart hospitals are technology-driven medical settings equipped with advanced devices and software, where infrastructure makes extensive use of emergent technologies, such as AI and IoT, to reduce the workload and minimize the operational cost associated with all the procedures included in a hospital.
 The smart hospital market has primarily evolved to create more integrated, efficient spaces to suit the needs of their end-users and medical practitioners.

 Digital health has seen a rise over the past decade as more and more healthcare authorities seek a solution to complicated market problems through technological advancements.
-Like all other growing sectors emergence of technological domains of machine learning, cloud-based services, AI, big-data-driven growth in the smart hospitals market.
-The world healthcare scenario has seen changes along with the spread of the COVID-19 and owing to this the world has witnessed a major shift in preference to technology-powered healthcare, fueling the smart hospitals market to grow.
+Like all other growing sectors emergence of technological domains of machine learning, cloud-based services, AI, and big-data-driven growth in the smart hospitals market.
+The world healthcare scenario has seen changes along with the spread of COVID-19 and owing to this the world has witnessed a major shift in preference for technology-powered healthcare, fueling the smart hospitals market to grow.

-In Wuhan, the epicenter of the outbreak, cutting edge AI-powered robots had been deployed to improve patient care and provide necessary breaks to healthcare workers.
+In Wuhan, the epicenter of the outbreak, cutting-edge AI-powered robots had been deployed to improve patient care and provide necessary breaks to healthcare workers.
 A Softbank-backed Beijing startup named CloudMinds Technology innovated these robotic helping hands and for several days the hospitals were majorly staffed by them.

-The healthcare industry offers great potential for the installation of new technologies, such as AI, machine learning, and automation, particularly with regards to driving down operational efficiencies, enhancing the quality of care, and patient engagement.
+The healthcare industry offers great potential for the installation of new technologies, such as AI, machine learning, and automation, particularly with regard to driving down operational efficiencies, enhancing the quality of care, and patient engagement.
 Moreover, the increase in government support and investments in the healthcare sector, especially in developing economies creates lucrative opportunity pockets in the market.

-According to a recent report by the U.S.-based Centre for Disease Dynamics, Economics and Policy, India fall short of 600,000 doctors, with the ratio of doctors to the population at 1:10,189, which indicates treatment inaccuracy and errors.
+According to a recent report by the U.S.-based Centre for Disease Dynamics, Economics and Policy, India falls short of 600,000 doctors, with the ratio of doctors to the population at 1:10,189, which indicates treatment inaccuracy and errors.
 Thus, to provide accurate and safe medical care to these patients, hospitals are adopting smart technology-driven features like electronic medical records, automated checkups, and others.
 A statistical report pulled from the third global survey on eHealth reported by the World Health Organization (WHO) suggests that there has been healthy growth in the adoption and usage of national electronic health record (EHR) systems with approximately a 46% increase in the past half a decade globally.

 Further, healthcare reform under the Patient Protection and Affordable Care Act (PPACA), approved by the United States Supreme Court requires the installation of electronic medical records for all medical practitioners and healthcare-based institutes.